Man allegedly tied his ex to a chair and shot her in the head

 Editor

-A Missouri man is accused of tying his ex-girlfriend to a wheelchair, stomping on her body before shooting her in the head and enlisting his new girlfriend to bury her in a shallow grave.
+A Missouri man is accused of tying his ex-girlfriend to a wheelchair, stomping on her and making her watch as he dug her grave before shooting her in the head and enlisting his new girlfriend to bury her.

 Tony Charboneau and Brandi Luffy, both of Sullivan, were arrested and charged with murder in the June 20 death of Charboneau’s ex-girlfriend, according to Washington County Prosecuting Attorney John Jones.